Adam Húska

-Adam Húska (born 12 May 1997) is a Slovak ice hockey goaltender who plays for Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL).
+Adam Húska (born 12 May 1997) is a Slovak ice hockey goaltender who currently plays for Admiral Vladivostok in the Kontinental Hockey League (KHL).
+Húska made a single appearance in the NHL for the New York Rangers in 2021.

 Playing career

 Húska moved to North American hockey during the 2014–15 season when he began playing with the Green Bay Gamblers of the United States Hockey League and was drafted in the seventh round of the 2015 NHL Entry Draft by the New York Rangers.
 After spending the 2015–16 season with the Gamblers, Húska began playing for UConn.
 He spent three seasons at UConn, going 20-38-8 with a 2.90 GAA and a save percentage of .908.

 Húska signed a contract with the Rangers after the 2018–19 season with UConn.
-Between 2019 and 2021 Húska primarily played with the Hartford Wolf Pack of the American Hockey League, and he also appeared with the Maine Mariners of the ECHL and HKM Zvolen of the Slovak Extraliga.
+Between 2019 and 2021 Húska primarily played with the Hartford Wolf Pack of the American Hockey League, as well as making three appearances for HKM Zvolen of the Slovak Extraliga.

-After beginning the season with the Hartford Wolf Pack, Húska made his NHL debut for the New York Rangers on 8 December 2021 against the Colorado Avalanche.
+Húska began the 2021–22 season with the Hartford Wolf Pack, playing six games for the side before being recalled by the New York Rangers at the beginning of December.
+On 8 December 2021, Húska made his NHL debut for the Rangers, making 32 saves but conceding seven goals in a 7–3 loss against the Colorado Avalanche.
+On 9 May 2022 the Rangers sent Húska back to Hartford.

 As a free agent from the Rangers, he signed a one-year contract with Russian club, Torpedo Nizhny Novgorod of the KHL, for the 2022–23 season.
+Húska joined Swiss National League team HC Lugano in October 2024, signing a contract until the end of the 2024–25 season.
+He played in 13 regular-season games, as well as 5 games in the relegation playoffs, in which Lugano successfully avoided relegation, before being released by the club in March 2025.

+On 20 June 2025, Húska returned to the KHL, signing a one-year contract with Admiral Vladivostok.

 International play

+Húska played for Slovakia at the IIHF World Junior Championship in 2016 and 2017.
 He was selected to make his full IIHF international debut, participating for Slovakia in the 2021 IIHF World Championship.